thetravisw/05-ciphers/README.md

 * Open a pull request to this repository
 * Submit on canvas a question and observation, how long you spent, and a link to your pull request

+## Stretch Goals
+* Rearrange the ROT13 cipher so it's a subclass of the Caesar Shift cipher that always creates itself with a shift of `13`.
+* Configure the `replaceCharacters` method to preserve capitalization.
+* Configure the program to accept command line arguments via `main(String[] args)`
+* Configure the program to allow users to enter filenames for their plaintext or ciphertext input.